 A crucial 1991 Supreme Court decision, Gilmer v.
-Interstate/Johnson Lane, upheld the enforceability of mandatory employment arbitration agreements, meaning that such agreements now had the potential to substantially change how the employment rights of American workers are protected.
+Interstate/Johnson Lane, 4 upheld the enforceability of mandatory employment arbitration agreements, meaning that such agreements now had the potential to substantially change how the employment rights of American workers are protected.
 But the practical impact of mandatory employment arbitration depends on whether or not American businesses decide to require that their employees sign these agreements as a term and condition of employment.
-Research from the 1990s and 2000s found that mandatory employment arbitration was expanding and by the early 2000s nearly one-quarter of the workforce was subject to mandatory arbitration.
-However there was a lack of subsequent research tracking whether this growth trend had continued beyond the early 2000s and describing the current extent of mandatory employment arbitration (see literature review, next section below).
+Research from the 1990s and 2000s found that mandatory employment arbitration was expanding and, by the early 2000s, nearly one-quarter of the workforce was subject to mandatory arbitration.
+However, there was a lack of subsequent research tracking whether this growth trend had continued beyond the early 2000s and describing the current extent of mandatory employment arbitration (see literature review, next section below).

-The lack of basic data on the extent of mandatory arbitration is especially concerning given that recent years have seen a series of court decisions encouraging the expanded use of mandatory arbitration.
+The lack of basic data on the extent of mandatory arbitration is especially concerning given that recent years have seen a series of court decisions upholding the use of mandatory arbitration in employment.
+These decisions have likely encouraged employers to require these agreements, expanding the use of mandatory arbitration.
 In two key decisions, AT&T Mobility LLC v.
 Concepcion (2011) and American Express Co. v.
-Italian Colors Restaurant (2013), the Supreme Court held that class action waivers in mandatory arbitration agreements were broadly enforceable.
-This meant that businesses could not only use mandatory arbitration agreements to bar access to the courts for individual claims, but they could also shield themselves from class action claims.
+Italian Colors Restaurant (2013),5 the Supreme Court held that class action waivers in mandatory arbitration agreements were broadly enforceable.
+This meant that businesses could not only use mandatory arbitration agreements to bar access to the courts for individual claims, they could also shield themselves from class action claims.
 This gave businesses an additional incentive to include mandatory arbitration agreements in employment and other contracts.

-In October 2017, the Supreme Court will hear a consolidated set of cases (Murphy Oil/Epic Systems/Ernst & Young) challenging the enforceability of class action waivers in mandatory employment arbitration agreements.
-In this set of cases, the central issue is whether requiring this waiver of the ability to use collective action to address employment law violations is a violation of the protections of the right to engage in concerted action contained in Section 7 of the National Labor Relations Act (NLRA).
+The Supreme Court is currently considering the enforceability of class action waivers in mandatory employment arbitration agreements in National Labor Relations Board v.
+Murphy Oil USA, Inc.6 In this case, the Court will decide whether requiring workers to waive their right to use collective action to address employment law violations is a violation of the protections of the right to engage in concerted action contained in Section 7 of the National Labor Relations Act (NLRA).
 If the Supreme Court accepts the argument that such waivers are in violation of the NLRA, the Court's decision would effectively put an end to the use of class action waivers in mandatory employment arbitration agreements.
 However, if the Court sides with the employers' arguments in these cases, this will signal to businesses that the last potential barrier to their ability to opt out of class actions has been removed.
 This would likely encourage businesses to adopt mandatory employment arbitration and class action waivers even more widely.